Yakshagana: Costumes and ornaments

-Yakshagna costumes are rich in color.
-The costumes (or vesha) in Kannada depend on characters depicted in the play (prasanga).
+Yakshagna costumes are rich in colour.
+The costumes (or vesha) in Tulu depend on characters depicted in the play (prasanga).
 It also depends on the Yakshagana style (tittu).

-Traditionally, Badagutittu Yakshagana ornaments are made out of light wood, pieces of mirror, and colored stones.
+Traditionally, Badagutittu Yakshagana ornaments are made out of light wood, pieces of mirror, and coloured stones.
 Lighter materials, such as thermocol, are sometimes used today, although ornaments are still predominantly made of woodwork.

 Yakshagana costumes consist of headgear (Kirita or Pagade), Kavacha that decorates the chest, Buja Keerthi (armlets) that decorate the shoulders, and belts (Dabu)—all made up of light wood and covered with golden foil.
 Mirror work on these ornaments helps to reflect light during shows and add more color to the costumes.
 Armaments are worn on a vest and cover the upper half of the body.
 The lower half is covered with kachche, which come in unique combinations of red, yellow, and orange checks.
 Bulky pads are used under the kachche, making the actors' proportions different in size from normal.

 The character, Bannada Vesha, is used to depict monsters.
 This often involves detailed facial makeup taking three to four hours to complete.
 Males play the female roles in traditional Yakshagana.
 However, more recently, yakshagana has seen female artists, who perform in both male and female roles.

 The character of Stree Vesha makes use of sari and other decorative ornaments.